AndCake/glassbil/README.md

 A minimal store similar to redux or flux

-* Small footprint
+* Small footprint - just 1.2 KB gzipped
-* Framework agnostic
+* Framework agnostic - works well with jQuery, Preact, or any other UI framework
-* Immutable - by default
+* Immutable - the contents of the store are in deep-freeze
 * Portable - actions can be moved to a common place and imported

 Installation